JuanAriasDev/NoxAIScripts/README.md

 This files are only a part of the project, so they will not build properly.
-You can download the full version to test it in Steam.

 NoxAICharacter - This is a base character created for different enemies in the game.